ABOUT

 ---------------

-I know I'm not alone when I say that 2020 shook things up.
 When the pandemic hit, I had just celebrated my 30th birthday.
 I was looking forward to celebrating the rest of my friends' birthdays, going to concerts across the country, and even had plans for international travel.
 None of that happened.
 Instead, I spent a lot of time thinking about what I wanted this next decade to look like for me.
 Most of those thoughts overwhelmingly kept pointing to starting my own birth support services.
-There had been many moments of heavy self-doubt and lots of coaxing from loved ones.
+There were many moments of heavy self-doubt and lots of coaxing from loved ones.
 They helped me realize that there wasn't any better time than now to finally see Little Love Doula Services come to fruition.

 ---------------